KiHa 80 series: Background

 After World War II, limited express services used only the Tōkaidō and San'yō Main Lines and part of the Kagoshima Main Line.
-This was due to several reasons, one being that demand for express services in rural areas was low due to most of the population already residing on the Tōkaidō Main Line.
-Another reason was due to lack of electrification in many areas - only the Tōkaidō, Takasaki and Jōetsu lines were electrified by 1956, necessitating the use of steam locomotives on most lines.
+This was due to low demand for express services in rural areas due to most of the population already residing on the Tōkaidō Main Line, as well as lack of electrification in many areas; only the Tōkaidō, Takasaki and Jōetsu lines were electrified by 1956, necessitating the use of steam locomotives on most lines.

 Steam locomotives were used widely in Japan during the mid-20th century, reaching a peak of 5,958 in 1946.
-Whilst necessary due to its significant role in transporting freight, there were disadvantages - when changing directions at terminal stations, steam locomotives would need to be shunted.
+Whilst necessary due to its significant role in transporting freight, there were disadvantages: when changing directions at terminal stations, steam locomotives would need to be shunted.
 Furthermore, due to the railway standards in Japan, they were considered inferior to trains with multiple motor cars (especially the electric multiple units operating between Tokyo and Osaka at the time).

 History

 1958–1960: Development, promotion and start of services

 In early 1960, the new cars were scheduled to start service in December of that year.

-On September 15, 1960, a promotional film using a KiHa 81 series set was filmed on the Kawagoe Line, which was followed by filming on the Jōban Line and the Tōhoku Main Line between 18 and 23 September.
+On September 15, 1960, a promotional film using a KiHa 81 series set was filmed on the Kawagoe Line, which was followed by filming on the Jōban Line and the Tōhoku Main Line between September 18 and 23.
 On October 14, a special train carrying the participants of that year's Asian Railways Conference made a round trip between Tokyo and Nikkō.
-The remaining 17 KiHa 81 series cars were inaugurated between 31 October and 18 November 1960, and started on the Hatsukari service on December 10.
+The remaining 17 KiHa 81 series cars were inaugurated between October 31 and November 18, 1960, and started on the Hatsukari service on December 10.